How to Improve Jaw Function with Myofunctional Therapy That Actually Works

 Jaw issues are surprisingly common, and many patients turn to myofunctional therapy to relieve symptoms and restore function.
 Some of the most frequent problems treated include:

-• Jaw Clenching and Teeth Grinding (Bruxism): Many people clench their jaw or grind their teeth, especially during sleep.
+Many individuals clench their jaws or grind their teeth, especially during sleep.
 Myofunctional therapy can help relax the muscles and reduce these behaviors.

 How Does Myofunctional Therapy Work?